jevko/easyjevko.js/README.md

 **easyjevko.js** is a JavaScript library for Easy Jevko -- a simple data format built on [Jevko](https://jevko.org).

-It can convert between something like this:
+The library can convert between something like this:

 ```clj
 id [johnny]